best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ## Titles of spreadsheets, worksheets and tables

-Titles and headings affect data usability and accessibility.
+Titles and headings affect usability, accessibility and machine readability.

 Titles and labels are important parts of table design.
 They help users understand the data.
 They are particularly important if the table is copied and placed into another context.

 In terms of accessibility, if users cannot find or understand the data they need your spreadsheet may fail accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) and [3.1 readable](https://www.w3.org/TR/WCAG21/#readable).
 It may also fail accessibility [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels).

+Be consistent when writing titles for spreadsheets, worksheets, tables and column headings.
+A lack of consistency within a publication and between different releases limits machine readability.

+Pointers:
-Make sure the overall title for your spreadsheet gives a clear description of the data and includes the time period and geographical region the data applies to.
+* Make sure the overall title for your spreadsheet gives a clear description of the data and includes the time period and geographical region the data applies to.

-Use standard and consistent title formats across your publication porfolios and within your spreadsheets.
+* Use standard and consistent title formats across your publication porfolios and within your spreadsheets.

-It is best practice to have one table per worksheet.
-This means the title of the worksheet should be the title of the table.
+* It is best practice to have one table per worksheet - this means the title of the worksheet should be the title of the table.

-In large spreadsheets it is a good idea to number your tables, for example: ‘Table 1: Number of people in different age groups, UK, seasonally adjusted’.
+* In large spreadsheets it is a good idea to number your tables, for example: ‘Table 1: Number of people in different age groups, UK, seasonally adjusted’.

-In general the titles of tables should include:
-* a description of the data,
-* the geography it applies to

-Example: ‘Number and percentage of people aged 16 to 64 in each labour market activity group, UK'
+* In general the titles of tables should include a description of the data and the geography it applies to, for example: ‘Number and percentage of people aged 16 to 64 in each labour market activity group, UK'

 ### Where to place and how to tag titles
 To meet [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) the worksheet title should be in Cell A1 and should be marked up as Headings 1 using the ‘Cell Styles’ tool on the ‘Home’ ribbon.
 This 'marks up' the heading and helps users of assistive technology navigate around the spreadsheet.
 It is best practice to modify the default colour and border settings for text tagged as a heading.